aeckar/usf-cse-resources/exercises/COP3514_project6.md

 }
 ```

-With this technique, you can store more than one word in a single string.
+With this technique, more than one word can be stored in a single array.
 All you need to do is store pointers to specific parts of the string array.

 Now, how is this helpful?
-We can now divide the main string up into its individual words by replacing whitespace or punctuation with null terminating characters and storing pointers to the start of each word.
+The main string can now be divided up into its individual words by replacing whitespace or punctuation with null terminating characters and storing pointers to the start of each word.

-***You can store the pointers in an array.***
+***The pointers can be stored in an array.***

 ### **Sorting**

-Once you have an array of word pointers, you're going to have to sort them into aphabetical order.
-You can use pretty much any common sorting algorithm you want to do this.
+Once you have an array of word pointers, the array needs to be sorted into aphabetical order.
+Pretty much any common sorting algorithm can be used to do this.
 A very common and simple example is ***bubble sort*** (pictured below).

 ```c
 void bubbleSort(int a[], int n) {